connorjarrett/lab-notebook/posts_md/an-autonomous-future-may-be-closer-than-i-thought.md

 In 2015, they had their first prototype with and made their first autonomous drive.
 In 2019, Zoox got a new CEO, Aicha Evans.
 Aicha Evans had previously held various senior leadership positions at Intel, including Chief Strategy Officer.

-4 years later, in 2020, they were acquired by Amazon and revealed their very own vehicle, the robotaxi.
+4 years later, in 2020, they were acquired by Amazon and revealed their very own vehicle, the Robotaxi.
+The Robotaxi had been in development for years, and this was the first time that people outside of Zoox got to see it.
 ![The Zoox vehicle parked at Coit Tower, San Francisco](../assets/articles/extra/zooxsf.jpg)

 This year, in 2023, their robotaxi took its very first completely autonomous journey on open public roads.
 While I didn't see one of their production vehicles in person, I witnessed a lot of their test cars driving around collecting data.